adrinorosario/stellar-and-galactic-object-classification/README.md

-# stellar-and-galactic-object-classification
+# Stellar and Galactic object classification
-Classify stellar and galactic objects such as stars, galaxies or quasars using photometric and spectral data by leveraging classical machine learning (ML).
+Classify stellar and galactic objects such as stars, galaxies, or quasars using photometric and spectral data by leveraging classical machine learning (ML).